jenjwong/sandbox/README.md

 1. Starts at the coordinates of first tile placed
 2. While there are tiles to the left, for each tile:
   * add the letter to the firstPartOfWord string
-  b) check if there are tiles above or below
+  * check if there are tiles above or below
-    i) if there are tiles above or below, call findWordByColumn
+    * if there are tiles above or below, call findWordByColumn
 3. While there are tiles to the right, for each tile:
   a) add the letter to the lastPartOfWord string
   b) check if there are tiles above or below